Inflation: is that it?

-John Pattullo, Co-Head of Strategic Fixed Income, discusses the range of factors that he believes indicate that current inflation is more cyclical than structural.
+John Pattullo, Co-Head of Strategic Fixed Income, discusses the range of factors, which in his opinion, indicate that current inflation is much more cyclical than structural.

-Rising inflation has been a constant drum beat in the markets.
-Should it be at the forefront of investors’ thinking moving into 2019?
+Rising inflation has been a constant drum beat in the markets this year; should it be at the forefront of investors’ thinking moving into 2019?

-The way we see the world is very much one of secular stagnation, as there is not enough growth and demand in the world to purchase “output”3.
+The way we see the world is very much one of secular stagnation as there is not enough growth and demand in the world to purchase ‘output’3.
 We think there is plenty of output capacity to fill the current demand, but this demand is generally a lot lower than it has been in previous economic cycles.
-In addition, we think that the world is turning quite Japanese4 – there is too much debt in the world, technology is eroding pricing power and the effects of Amazon and the “Amazonization” of the world are all quite disinflationary.
+In addition, we think that the world is turning quite Japanese4 — there is too much debt in the world, technology is eroding pricing power and the effects of Amazon and the Amazonisation of the world are all quite disinflationary.

 Why have central banks not been able to generate inflation?

-The major central banks have printed almost $12 trillion of quantitative easing (QE), but we have not had any core consumer price inflation.
+The major central banks have printed almost $12trn of quantitative easing (QE), but we have not had any ‘core’ consumer price inflation.
 We have, of course, had asset price inflation, and that has been quite inequitable for many concerned.

 All these things would suggest that conventional economics does not really give a good explanation for the puzzle of why we do not have higher inflation.